ganelson/inform-evolution/proposals/0007-double-precision-reals.md

 platforms we are compiling to.
 For the Z-machine it cannot, but then that was already true for single-precision.
 For Glulx, the necessary opcodes were added as version 3.1.3 of the Glulx specification (2022), with the corresponding support added to Inform 6 in version 6.40 (2022).
-For C, of course, "double" has always been available as an alternative to "float".
+For C, of course, `double` has always been available as an alternative to `float`.

 ## Components affected